 She and her boyfriend, Dodi Fayed, were killed in 1997 in a high-speed car crash while being followed by paparazzi in Paris, France.
 A French investigation showed that their driver, Henri Paul, was intoxicated.
 There followed years of allegations, led in part by Fayed’s father Mohamed Al Fayed, that the pair had been victims of a conspiracy.
 A three-year British investigation concluded in 2006 that “there was no conspiracy to murder any occupants of that car.
 This was a tragic accident.”

-The British investigation of Diana’s deadly crash also dismissed claims that Princess Diana and Dodi Fayed were engaged to be married, and that Diana was pregnant… Mohamed Al Fayed owns the department store Harrods in 1985; he sold it in 2010 to a trust held by the royal family of Qatar… A memorial concert for Diana, arranged by her sons, was held on July 2007 in London’s Wembley Stadium.
+The British investigation of Diana’s deadly crash also dismissed claims that Princess Diana and Dodi Fayed were engaged to be married, and that Diana was pregnant… Mohamed Al Fayed purchased full control of the department store Harrods in 1985; he sold it in 2010 to a trust held by the royal family of Qatar… A memorial concert for Diana, arranged by her sons, was held on July 2007 in London’s Wembley Stadium.
 The date would have been Diana’s 46th birthday… According to the web site of the Royal family, “The Princess was the first Englishwoman to marry an heir to the throne for 300 years (when Lady Anne Hyde married the future James II from whom the Princess was descended)”… Diana’s nicknames included Lady Di, the People’s Princess, and the Queen of People’s Hearts… At Diana’s funeral Sir Elton John sang “Goodbye England’s Rose,” a reworking of the tune “Candle In the Wind” which he had written earlier about Marilyn Monroe.